ibm-cloud-docs/billing-usage/billing-faq.md

 Currently, you can make monthly payments to your Subscription account.
 If you'd like to pay up-front or quarterly, contact [{{site.data.keyword.Bluemix_notm}} Sales](https://www.ibm.com/cloud-computing/bluemix/contact-us){: new_window} ![External link icon](../icons/launch-glyph.svg).

-### Can I spend more or less than my total spending commitment each month?
+### Can I spend more or less than my monthly commitment?
 {: #subs-spending}

 Yes, what you spend monthly is up to you!
 You can spend any amount of the total commitment each month.